11 Oct 2018

 Fartlek is a form of fitness training and is derived from the word Fartlek which is a Swedish term for “speed play,” a mix of fast and slow, heavy and light training to give your workout a whole new, outlet that is particularly effective for improving running speed and endurance.

 Fartlek training is becoming quite popular among runners, especially beginners, who like it as it involves speed work and still offers more flexibility and is less rigorous than traditional interval training.
-The training also adds an extra stress on your body system, which leads to faster speeds and improves your anaerobic stamina.
+The training also adds extra stress to your body system, which leads to faster speeds and improves your anaerobic stamina.

 Fartlek training is ‘lamp posting’ in a more varied form.
 If you have no idea what lamp posting is, it’s basically this: you jog along at an even pace for maybe two lamp posts, sprint to the next lamp post, and then drop back to an even pace for another two while sucking in the breaths in readiness for attacking the third.